DanielKirshner/TicTacToe-Java/README.md

 You can play against the computer or your friend (on the same PC).

 The main algorithm here is to figure out which player won, there are 8 options for a win.
-So for that I have the "checkGameStatus()" method, I attached a pic of all the win options so it's easier to understand
+So for that I have the "checkGameStatus()" method, I attached a pic of all the win options so it's easier to understand.

 Future updates:
 1. Add an option to play on your local network